Your baby at 21 weeks pregnant:

 During week 21 of pregnancy, your body is changing quickly.
 As your baby grows, you will too, and there are certain pregnancy symptoms you may experience at this time.

-- The extra weight you’re carrying right now can cause backaches and pains, so keep off your feet and your legs elevated when you’re sore.
+The extra weight you’re carrying right now can cause backaches and pains, so keep off your feet and elevate your legs when you’re sore.
 Trying some pregnancy-safe workouts can also help alleviate back pain.

-4 expert tips for a healthy and safe pregnancy
+4 tips for week 21 for a healthy and safe pregnancy

 Being 21 weeks pregnant is an important time for you and your baby.
-Here’s some expert-recommended advice on how to adjust to this new stage and keep you and your baby safe.
+Here are some tips on how to adjust to this new stage to keep you and your baby safe.

-- Get in those greens: What you eat when you’re pregnant can give your baby a taste for good, healthful foods like fruits and vegetables, as the flavors wind up in the amniotic fluid your little one is swallowing–this can contribute to developing a liking for them after birth.
+Get in those greens: What you eat when you’re pregnant can give your baby a taste for good, healthful foods like fruits and vegetables, as the flavors wind up in the amniotic fluid your little one is swallowing.
+Your baby may develop a fondness for those foods after they are born.

-- Opt for a balanced plate: In a recent study , women that ate well during pregnancy—i.e., women that ate a diet including plenty of vegetables, fruits, whole grains and water—had a much lower risk of preterm delivery.
+Opt for a balanced plate: In a recent study, women who ate well during pregnancy (like consuming plenty of vegetables, fruits, whole grains, and water) had a much lower risk of preterm delivery.
 Trying out some healthy recipes can help provide variety for you and your baby.